rob-murray/cat-bot/README.md

 * `logging_config` - Path to the logging configuration (see below)
 * `io_adapter` - The classname of IO adapter.
 Supports **{LoggingIO|RaspberryPi}** - LoggingIO can be used for dev testing where there is no GPIO.
 * `feeds` - An array of `Feed` objects (see below)
+* `observers` - An array of objects to be configured as observers of cat_bot state change (See below)

 The configuration file used can be set by the `APP_ENV` Environment variable, this supports the following values **{development|production}**.
 The default is `development` if not provided.